The Direct Correlation Between Modern Rap and Nursery Rhymes

 I don’t like reading nursery rhymes to my kiddo the normal way they’re meant to be read.
-I try to give the words some flavor and bounce her on my knee while reading.
+I try to give the words some flavor and bounce my daughter on my knee while reading.
 But while doing that I had a thought, “oh my gosh, this sounds exactly like all popular rap songs today.”
 As a hip-hop lover myself, that was a terrible, terrible thought.

 This is a song called “Mask Off,” by Future.
 It peaked at number 5 on the Billboard Hot 100 in 2017.